A note on the Gromov width of toric manifolds: Introduction

 \end{theorem} Note that minimal curves exist on uniruled projective complex manifolds (see e.g. Theorem~\ref{thm:existence of minimal}).
 Similarly as in some previous works (see e.g.~\cite{Lu06b,Cas}), to show Theorem~\ref{thm:main1}, one may apply the methods of Gromov's used in~\cite{Gro}.
 This leads to prove the non-vanishing of some Gromov-Witten invariants.
 Here we concentrate only on minimal curves of projective K\"ahler manifolds, which enables to use some ideas of Koll\'ar and Ruan's to show the existence of such invariants; see Section~\ref{sec:upperbound} for details.

-The upper bound given in Theorem~\ref{thm:main1} is sharp for polarized coadjoint orbits, more generally for polarized Bott-Samelson varieties, and for generalized Bott manifolds as well.
+To the best of our knowledge, the upper bound given in Theorem~\ref{thm:main1} is the best possible bound that can be obtained by Gromov-Witten invariants.
+This bound is sharp for polarized coadjoint orbits, more generally for polarized Bott-Samelson varieties, and for generalized Bott manifolds as well.
 This follows from the main result of \cite{Cas} and \cite{FLP} together, \cite{BCF} and \cite{HLS} respectively, combined with the characterization of minimal curves of these varieties (see~\cite{BCF}).

 While specifying our results to toric varieties, we obtain upper bounds for Gromov widths in terms of toric combinatorial invariants.
 More precisely, let $(X,\omega)$ be a compact K\"ahler toric manifold.
 Let $\Sigma$ denote the fan of $X$ and $\Sigma(1)$ be the set of one-dimensional cones in $\Sigma$.
 Then $[\omega]\in H^2(X,\mathbb R)$ can be written as